Are you clear on the nonprofit audit requirements for your organization?

 A compilation simply organizes your financial records for a specific period in a GAAP-acceptable format without evaluating the accuracy of those records.

 It’s a cost-effective option for organizations that need a GAAP report.
 But it offers zero assurance as to the accuracy of your books.

 A compilation can help your nonprofit identify obvious errors by getting their books into an organized format.
 It adds primary value and serves owners, board members, creditors, and financial institutions.
 A compilation is your least expensive and time-consuming option.

-Not sure if you need an audit?
+Not sure if you meet the requirements for a nonprofit audit?
 We can help you figure that out.

 The Charity CFO doesn’t conduct nonprofit audits.
 But we have 5 former nonprofit auditors on our team, so we know exactly how to prepare your organization to pass your audit the first time.

 Even better, with our nonprofit bookkeeping and accounting services, we’ll ensure your books are always audit-ready.
 Plus, give you timely financial reports and expert advice that help you carry out your mission.